sono81/holidaze/README.md

 4. Move the "hotel-api" folder to the htdocs folder (this is needed for the code to work)

 5. In your console window type: "npm start" to launch the site in your browser".

+### If trouble with ports, change the port value in holidaze/src/constants/api.js to your port.